 Joanna and Marie both said they found Belfast to be one of the friendlier cities they have visited and weren’t aware of any political tension in the slightest.
 They also noted that it is an important centre for music and that there always seems to be some sort of concert on, which can be a great way to spend your evening if you’re in the city on business.
 Another entertainment hub in Belfast is Customs House Square, where Belfast Apartments are based.
 The architecturally striking Customs House provides the backdrop of the square, which is host to street carnivals, theatre performances and corporate functions.
 It’s a great place to stay when you’re in the city on business; Joanna and Marie thought the apartments were spacious and liked the fact that some of the apartments have views of Customs House and the forecourt itself.

 If you are on business in Belfast, staying in the city centre isn’t your only option.
 In fact, Joanna said that she would recommend staying outside the centre, where there are plenty of places to stay that are only a short bus or taxi ride away.
 Willowbank Apartments, for example, are in a rural location just off the motorway so guests have easy access to the city centre.
 Meanwhile, for those staying in the city centre, Divis and the Black Mountain – two mountains overlooking the city – provide a great place to walk off tension and get some exercise in the evenings or at weekends.

 We currently have 22 serviced apartments in Belfast, to suit a variety of tastes and requirements.
-Since Joanna and Marie’s visit we have added a number of new serviced apartments to our website that are able to cater to a range of budgets, including Shaftesbury Square Apartment and Sandringham Apartments.
+Since Joanna and Marie’s visit we have added a number of new serviced apartments to our website that are able to cater to a range of budgets, including Shaftesbury Square Apartment and Malone Mews Apartments.